Meadowdale, Washington

 A post office called Meadowdale was established in 1904, and remained in operation until 1938.
-The community was named for a meadow near the original town site.
+The community was named by settler Robert Maltby for a meadow near the original town site.

 Geography

 Meadowdale is located along the eastern edge of Possession Sound in an area bounded by the cities of Edmonds and Lynnwood to the south, 148th Street Southwest to the north, and 52nd Avenue West to the east.
 All residences in the area use Edmonds addresses.
 The land area is 1.07 sq. miles.

 The area has been the target of annexation efforts in the early 21st century by the cities of Edmonds, Lynnwood, and Mukilteo.

+Demographics

+Meadowdale first appeared as a census designated place in the 2010 U.S. census formed from part of the deleted Picnic Point-North Lynnwood CDP.